GCW48/cs386-a1/Reports/Report1-31.md

 Learned how to use Github in order to complete the worksheet

+Helped with deliverables

 Gordon:

 Watched Blender videos

 Proposed game setting and situations

 Helped with Deliverable and worksheets

+Maya:

-Maya: Created designs for the protagonist and main enemy.
+Created designs for the protagonist and main enemy.

 Helped with deliverables and worksheets.

 # Retrospection: